 A common piece of advice for anyone encountering a bully is to “stand your ground.”
 The idea is that if you stand up to a bully, the bully will back down.
 The hard part is learning, and teaching your kids, the difference between assertive behaviors and simply becoming a bully in the face of confrontation.

 What is the difference between being assertive and being aggressive?

-“Being assertive is stating your opinion in a respectful, non-threatening manner,” says Dean Clinic family medicine physician Dr. Virginia McKenna.
+“Being assertive is stating your opinion in a respectful, non-threatening manner,” says Dean Medical Group family medicine physician Dr. Virginia McKenna.
 “It is important to teach children to stand up for themselves by being assertive.”